odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Chart of accounts
 ~~~~~~~~~~~~~~~~~
 The chart of accounts is installed by default as part of the set of data included in
-the localization module, the accounts are mapped automatically in:
+the localization module.
+The accounts are mapped automatically in:

 - Taxes.
 - Default Account Payable.